-The value of the standard C macro errno may be set to non-zero by any MPFR function or macro, whether or not there is an error.
+The value of the standard C macro errno may be set to non-zero after calling any MPFR function or macro, whether or not there is an error.
+Except when documented, MPFR will not set errno, but functions called by the MPFR code (libc functions, memory allocator, etc.) may do so.